Shuttle-SE/Shuttle-SE.github.io/README.md

 # We are an Open-Source project.

-Contribute to our project!
-Visit our GitHub page: [https://github.com/Shuttle-SE](https://github.com/Shuttle-SE)
+Contribute to our project on GitHub!
+Visit our project here [https://github.com/Shuttle-SE](https://github.com/Shuttle-SE)

 # Join the chat on Discord!